Learning About End of Life

 Start the Conversation

-While death isn’t a hot topic among family at holidays, and for some it may be quite uncomfortable, hospice experts recommend people have the conversation.
-In fact, these discussions should be framed not as one big moment, but a series of discussions to be had long before one’s death, or even hospitalization.
+While death isn’t a hot topic among family at holidays, and for some it may be quite uncomfortable, hospice experts recommend people have the end-of-life conversation.
+In fact, these difficult conversations should be framed not as one big moment, but a series of discussions to be had long before one’s death, or even hospitalization.
 Planning the death experience with family is an invaluable gift to your loved ones and can be some of the most meaningful and intimate moments to share.
-Studies have shown that these conversations may reduce the regrets, depression, and grief among survivors.
+Studies have shown that end-of-life discussions may reduce the regrets, depression, and grief among survivors.

-Discussions around end-of-life include the logistics of caregiving, advance directions, designations of healthcare proxy, documented wishes, estate beneficiaries, hospice care, and all that surrounds someone dying.
+End-of-life planning includes the logistics of medical care, caregiving, advance directives, designations of healthcare proxy, documented wishes, estate beneficiaries, hospice care, and all that surrounds someone dying.
 Talking about death also includes describing a person’s desired quality of life before death.
-Making these kinds of decisions before a crisis occurs will dramatically reduce the fear and stress of the person dying as well as their loved ones.
+Making these kinds of end-of-life decisions before a crisis occurs will dramatically reduce the fear and stress of the dying person as well as their loved ones.

 “My loved one was placed on Hospice just 2 weeks prior to his death.
 The hospice workers were all helpful, respectful, and communicative.
 We were just so early in the process and learning about what to expect when he went downhill quickly.”